abtarun/HCP_datalad/README.md

 ## Preprocessing

-This repository also includes the descriptions on the preprocessing steps done on the data.
+This repository also includes the scripts used in preprocessing the fMRI data, as well as the code used in running the conectome mapper to obtain the SC matrices.

+## How to access the data using datalad?

+The HCP data is in datalad format, and can be downloaded and installed using datalad.
+The tutorial on how to access the data using datalad can be found here.